calvinsettachatgul/athena/raspberry_pi/interfacing_using_laptop/readme.md

-insert image here#  Connecting to the Raspberry Pi using MAC OSX laptop
+#  Connecting to the Raspberry Pi using MAC OSX laptop

 *  This configuration is called "headless"